kajetan-suchanski/ionic-remover/README.md

 generated React components or div class names (depending on the conversion settings you choose) so you can easily do further framework migration.

+## The reason

+The reason why I wrote this program is described in [this article](https://levelup.gitconnected.com/the-pursuit-of-the-cross-platform-holy-grail-part-1-ionic-2d56b640a6b3).

 ## Help

 ```